mcolonj/jquery.plugin.sync/README.md

 </script>
 ```

-That is it.
-Make sure your html tags with the sync class also have an id.
-The plugin uses the tags id attribute during animation.
+That is it!
+Make sure your html tags set for animation have an id attribute.
+The plugin uses it during animation.

-There is also the option of using an out animation or an outmation that is given an outframe for it's disappearence.
-It looks like this:
+You also have the option of using an out animation or an outmation and an outframe.

+Your tag will look similar to this:
 ```
 <p id='a1' class='sync' animation='bounceIn' keyframe='3' outmation='fadeOut' outframe='25'></p>
 ```